 - Enter the receiving address into the “Address” field,

 - Click on the “Request Withdrawal” button.

-- The first checkbox correlates to locking a withdrawal address.
+- The first checkbox associates to locking a withdrawal address as described to be one of the security measures employed by Bitfinex above.
 It allows traders to lock a specific address so that no withdrawals could be sent to that address without permission.

 - The second checkbox allows your withdrawals to be automatically processed.
 This requires setting up your security measures to a more robust profile than you may currently have implemented.